Epilogue to the Manna Story/2

 Role of Aharon – Aharon was charged with this responsibility because he was the guardian of the Holy of Holies where the jar of manna would be safeguarded.

 Verse 35 : "קְצֵה אֶרֶץ כְּנָעַן" versus "אֶרֶץ נוֹשָׁבֶת" – According to Shadal, the two terms are identical and both refer to Arvot Moav, which is on the eastern edge of Canaan.21 Thus, the verse speaks only of events which occurred in the fortieth year.
-The events of Yehoshua are not addressed, as the narrator is not interested in discussing the cessation of the manna but only in telling the reader that it was eaten until the end of the period discussed in Torah.
+The events of Yehoshua are not addressed, as the text is not interested in discussing the cessation of the manna but only in telling the reader that it was eaten until the end of the period discussed in Torah.

 When was this epilogue written?
 According to Shadal,22 verses 33-35 (or all of the verses which he regards as achronological) were all written by Moshe in the fortieth year.
 According to him, Moshe wrote nothing via prophecy, but rather recorded everything after the fact.
 When discussing the length of time that the manna was eaten, he speaks only of that which he had firsthand knowledge, that the nation ate it until they arrived at the border of Canaan.